-On 17th January 2018, the acquisition of the Fintech Partners Group (Finametrix) was completed.
-With this acquisition Allfunds Bank Group aims to help its extensive network of institutional clients, both managers and distributors, becoming the ideal partner for the technological revolution that is facing the sector.

-In 2018 Allfunds Bank opened its representative office in Sao Paulo, reinforcing its commitment to the region and the confidence in the Brazil market.
+On 17th January 2018 Allfunds completed the first acquisition in the company's history by purchasing the Fintech Partners Group (Finametrix).
+With the acquisition Allfunds Bank Group aims to help its extensive network of institutional clients, both managers and distributors, becoming the ideal partner for the technological revolution that is facing the sector.
+It was also the year that it saw a tremendous amount of growth in teams across the globe with several senior hires and new offices in Singapore, Madrid and Sao Paulo, opening its representative office in Sao Paulo, reinforcing its commitment to the region and the confidence in the Brazilian market.